 "...non-stop action and danger at every turn..."

 Choices backfire, trust is forfeit, and alliances shift as elements of an ancient prophecy begin to fall into place.
-A reckoning draws closer with no way to stop it.

 Just a nightmare.
 But it felt real.
 Sounded terrifying.

 The second door led to a hallway with other rooms.
 More female students sleeping in this area.
 Boys had their own section.
-Did any of the others feel as confused and alone as I did?
+Did any of the others feel as confused and alone as she did?

 Dianna Love/Silver Hawk Press LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com